 Please note that you can make a Dessert Board for any time of year, not just for Valentine’s Day!

 How to make a Dessert Tray for Valentine’s Day

 Gather your ingredients

-The beauty in this dessert board is that you can pick and choose the items you use in it!
-So if there are some things on my board that you’re not loving?
-Swap them out with something you and your loved one(s) enjoy!
+The beauty in this candy board is that you can pick and choose the items you use in it!
+So if there are some things on my board that you’re not loving, swap them out with something you and your loved one(s) enjoy.

 Gently place dark chocolate chips (or semisweet, milk or white chocolate chips) inside the raspberries for a nice chocolatey surprise when your guests bites into one.